decimaer/Uppgift_Komponentbibliotek/README.md

 ## Demo page

-For demo and description of components, visit:
+For demo and description of components, visit: https://oblako.dufberg.se:444/komponentbibliotek/

+## Testing with vitest and react testing library